We’re in business to make work more human.

 making work more human.

-FOUNDER + PRINCIPAL Shannon Scharnberg, MA Ed, SPHR
+FOUNDER + PRINCIPAL Shannon Scharnberg, MA Ed, SPHR, CDE®

-Shannon is the Founder + Principal at Evolve Group, Inc. overseeing all consulting, coaching, and training services.
-Shannon is a People Champion, former HR Executive, DEI Practitioner, OD (Organizational Development) and Learning Expert, Culture Architect, and a Positive Disruptor with 15+ years of experience across non-profit, health care, education, outdoor, B corporations, and a variety of other industries and global organizations.
+Shannon is the Founder + Principal at Evolve Group, Inc. overseeing all consulting, coaching, learning & development services.
+Shannon is a People Champion, former HR Executive & certified Senior Professional in Human Resources (SPHR), certified Chief Diversity Executive (CDE®), Organizational Development & Learning Expert, Culture Architect, and a Positive Disruptor with 15+ years of experience across non-profit, health care, education, outdoor, B corporations, and a variety of other industries and global organizations.

 The Good Stuff